 WorldFirst global bank transfers are received about one day quicker than Payoneer’s.
 Money transfers from a sender’s WorldFirst account to the receiver’s WorldFirst account are received instantaneously.
 Payoneer’s transfers sent to another Payoneer account are received within two hours.

-Both Payoneer and WorldFirst offer a Mastercard prepaid debit card issued by the insolvent company, Wirecard.
+Both Payoneer and WorldFirst offer a Mastercard prepaid debit card.
 The Mastercard is linked to a fund recipient’s Payoneer account or WorldFirst account.

 What is Payoneer?